-The current common practice for explaining distribution shift is comparing the means of the source and the target distributions.
+The current common practice for explaining distribution shifts is comparing the means of the source and the target distributions.
 The mean shift explanation can be generalized as $\Omega_{\text{vector}} = \{ T : T(\xvec) = \xvec + \delta \}$ where $\delta$ is a constant vector and mean shift being the specific case where $\delta$ is the difference of the source and target means.
-By letting $\delta$ be a function of $\xvec$, which further generalizes the notion of mean shift by allowing each point to move a variable amount per dimension, we arrive at a transport set which includes any possible mapping $T: \R^d \to \R^d$.
-However, even a simple transport set like $\Omega_{\text{vector}}$ can yeild uninterpretable mappings in high dimensional regimes (e.g., a shift vector of over 100 dimensions).
-To combat this, we can regulate the complexity of a mapping by forcing it only move points along a specified number of dimensions.
-We define this as \emph{$k$-Sparse Transport}:
+By letting $\delta$ be a function of $\xvec$, which further generalizes the notion of mean shift by allowing each point to move a variable amount per dimension, we arrive at a transport set that includes any possible mapping $T: \R^D \to \R^D$.
+However, even a simple transport set like $\Omega_{\text{vector}}$ can yield uninterpretable mappings in high dimensional regimes (e.g., a shift vector of over 100 dimensions).
+To combat this, we can constrain the complexity of a mapping by forcing it to only move points along a specified number of dimensions, which we call \emph{$k$-Sparse Transport}.

-\paragraph{$k$-Sparse Transport:} For a given class of transport maps, $\Omega$ and a given $k \in \{1, ..., d\}$, we can find a subset $\Omega^{(k)}_{sparse}$ which is the set of transport maps from $\Omega$ which only transport points along $k$ dimensions or less.
-Formally, we define an active set $\Aset$ to be the set of dimensions along which a given $T$ moves points: $\Aset(T) \triangleq \{j \in \{1,\dots,d\}: \exists \xvec, T(\xvec)_j - x_j \neq 0 \}$.
+\textbf{$k$-Sparse Transport:} For a given class of transport maps, $\Omega$ and a given $k \in \{1, ..., D\}$, we can find a subset $\Omega^{(k)}_{sparse}$ which is the set of transport maps from $\Omega$ which only transport points along $k$ dimensions or less.
+Formally, we define an active set $\Aset$ to be the set of dimensions along which a given $T$ moves points: $\Aset(T) \triangleq \{j \in \{1,\dots,D\}: \exists \xvec, T(\xvec)_j - x_j \neq 0 \}$.
 Then, we define $\Omega^{(k)}_{sparse} = \{T \in \Omega: |\Aset(T)| \leq k \}$.

 $k$-sparse transport is most useful in situations where a distribution shift has happened along a subset of dimensions, such as explaining a shift where some sensors in a network are picking up a change in an environment.
-However, in situations where points shift in different directions based on their original value, e.g., when investigating how a heterogeneous population responded to an advertising campaign, $k$-sparse transport is not ideal.
-Thus, we provide a shift explanation which breaks the source and target distributions into $k$ sub-populations and provides a vector-based shift explanation per sub-population.
-We define this as $k-$\emph{cluster transport}:
+However, in cases where points shift in different directions based on their original value, e.g. when investigating how a heterogeneous population responded to an advertising campaign, $k$-sparse transport is not ideal.
+Thus, we provide a shift explanation that breaks the source and target distributions into $k$ sub-populations and provides a vector-based shift explanation per sub-population, which we call $k$-\emph{Cluster Transport}.